gerardnaughton7/TensorFlowIrisDataSet/README.md

 2. Download my repository to your computer using clone or download methods

 3. When you downloaded anaconda you will have recieved a anaconda terminal called anaconda prompt. if you search on your computer it should pop up.

-Once open navigate to your repository where my download is.
+4. Through this terminal you will install Tensorflow.
+Click on the following [link](https://www.tensorflow.org/install/) and follow their instructions.

+5. After installing tensorflow navigate to your repository.
+In here activate Tensorflow with the command "activate tensorflow".
+You will now have install 2 more packages:
+* Keras
+  * Install using command: "conda install -c conda-forge keras"
+* Numpy
+  * Install using command: "conda install -c anaconda numpy "

-4. Once in the directory type the command "Jupyter Notebook".
+4. Once install is complete type the command "Jupyter Notebook".
 This shall open a browser displaying your Jupyter notebook folder.
-Then just click on IrisDataSet.ipynb and the solutions should be there.
+Then just click on Iris_Tensorflow.ipynb and the solutions should be there.
 With Jupyter notebook you will be able to manipulate the data and change the code.

-5. Alternatively if you just want to click on my IrisDataSet.ipynb on my github repository it will bring us to a non editable version.
+5. Alternatively if you just want to click on my [Iris_Tensorflow.ipynb Link](https://github.com/gerardnaughton7/TensorFlowIrisDataSet/blob/master/Iris_Tensorflow.ipynb) on my github repository it will bring you to a non editable version.
 But here you can view the code and the data.